Implement Quality of Service (QoS) in Microsoft Teams

 Using port-based tagging, your network's router examines an incoming packet, and if the packet arrived using a certain port or range of ports, it identifies it as a certain media type and puts it in the queue for that type, adding a predetermined DSCP mark to the IP Packet header so other devices can recognize its traffic type and give it priority in their queue.

-Although this works across platforms, it only marks traffic at the WAN edge (not all the way to the client machine) and creates management overhead.
-You should refer to the documentation provided by the router manufacturer for instructions on implementing this method.
+Although port-based tagging works across platforms, it only marks traffic at the WAN edge (not all the way to the client machine) and creates management overhead.
+Refer to the documentation provided by the router manufacturer for instructions on implementing this method.

 Insert DSCP markers